MuxLabs/wocket/README.md

   * To run the server locally you will need to install [ffmpeg](https://www.ffmpeg.org/) and have the command `ffmpeg` in your $PATH.
 To see if it is installed correctly open up a terminal and type `ffmpeg`, if you see something that is not "command not found" then you're good!

-For development you'll probably want to use `dev`, which will do little things like hot reloading automatically
+For development you'll probably want to use `dev`, which will do little things like hot reloading automatically.

 ```javascript
 $ npm install